 The Administration Portal allows Blueprint Administrators to manage users, groups, and projects, as well as edit instance email settings.

 Administrators can also add and manage workflows in the Administration Portal.

-An artifact is the overarching term used to describe all individual assets within Storyteller.
+An artifact is the overarching term used to describe all individual assets within Blueprint.
 Artifacts come in many different forms, and span the entire software development lifecycle – allowing you to define solutions, align stakeholder needs, understand impacts, and, ultimately, drive effective execution of products.